 This story is very popular in Venice, and for the joy of your stomach, chestnuts are the traditional food that is eaten for the occasion.
 However, Venice is known for another typical delicacy in this period, which you can find in every Venetian bakery shop: San Martino’s sweet, a shortcrust pastry biscuit covered in chocolate frosting or sugar, which represents Saint Martin on the back of his horse.
 Also, in the past years, children were used to go back and forward on the streets (calli) of Venice, singing under the windows of other houses and hoping that some people could throw from their balcony some chestnuts.

-We try to translate the folk song from Venetian dialect for you:
+We tried to translate the folk song from Venetian dialect for you:

 Martin xe ‘ndà in sofita